 In 2016–2018, Petr attended the Lindemann Program for Young Artist at the Metropolitan Opera.
 He is the first Czech who has been accepted into this prestigious two-year program.
-In 2014–2016, Petr was a member of the Bavarian State Opera in Munich, and its Opera Studio, where he portrayed several roles, including the title role of Rossini’s Le comte Ory, and Britten’s Albert Herring.
+In 2014–2016, Petr was a member of the Bavarian State Opera in Munich, and its Opera Studio, where he portrayed several roles, including the title roles of Le comte Ory and Albert Herring.
 The latter role earned him the 2016 Bavarian Art Award.
-In January 2018, he was granted another prestigious distinction, the Classic Prague Award in the category Talent of the Year 2017.
+In January 2018, he was granted the Classic Prague Award in the category Talent of the Year 2017.
 In the autumn of 2019, Supraphon released his profile album French Arias (label Supraphon; the Czech Philharmonic, Christopher Franklin conducted).

 Petr is also a laureate of many singing competitions.
 He received the 2nd prize at the Vincerò World Singing Competition in Naples in October 2021.
-On January 2017, he won one of the most prestigious singing competitions, the International Competition of Francesco Viñas which takes place in Gran Teatre del Liceu, Barcelona.
-He took the first place and also received Plácido Domingo’s special prize.
+On January 2017, he won the International Competition of Francesco Viñas in Gran Teatre del Liceu, Barcelona, where he took the first place and received Plácido Domingo’s special prize.
 In August 2015, Petr made it to the semi-finals of Queen Sonja International Singing Competition.
-In July 2014 in Vienna, he won the International Singing Competition named after the famous Bulgarian-Austrian soprano Ljuba Welitsch, while in September 2014, he took second place at Concours International de Chant in Toulouse, France.
-At home, at the International Singing Competition in Karlovy Vary, he took 2nd place in 2013.
+In July 2014 in Vienna, he won the International Singing Competition named after the Bulgarian-Austrian soprano Ljuba Welitsch, while in September 2014, he took second place at Concours International de Chant in Toulouse, France.
+At home, at the Antonín Dvořák International Singing Competition in Karlovy Vary, he took 2nd place in 2013.
 Petr Nekoranec studied at the Pardubice Conservatoire in the class of Jarmila Chaloupková and collaborates with the Italian tenor and tutor Antonio Carangelo.